The city was part of the Austro-Hungarian Empire until the end of World War I, but heavily permeated by neighboring Italian culture.

 The Mussolini regime and the racial laws applied caused the departure of many Jews, who numbered only 183 in 1938.
 Following the German invasion of 1943, 47 Jews were deported, of whom only two survived.

-The very weak Jewish presence after the war caused the attachment of these for the celebration of festivals to the community of Trieste.
+The very weak Jewish presence after the war encouraged the attachment of these for the celebration of festivals to the community of Trieste.

 During the city’s separation between Italy and post-war Yugoslavia, the Jewish cemetery remained on the Yugoslavian side.
 A new Jewish cemetery was opened later.